paralus/website/blog/2022-10-18-paralus-1-click-digitalocean-launch/index.md

 ---

 It’s a great day for all of us in the Paralus community as Paralus is now listed as a [1-click app on the DigitalOcean marketplace](https://marketplace.digitalocean.com/apps/paralus).
-You’ve seen in the past how easy it is to install Paralus on various environments, right from public cloud platforms like Amazon [EKS](https://www.paralus.io/blog/eks-quickstart), Microsoft [AKS](https://www.paralus.io/blog/paralus-quickstart-aks), [GKE](https://www.paralus.io/blog/paralus-quickstart-gke) to your own laptop using [Micro K8s](https://www.paralus.io/blog/paralus-quickstart-microk8s) and [Kind](https://www.paralus.io/blog/kind-quickstart).
+You’ve seen in the past how easy it is to install Paralus on various environments, right from public cloud platforms like Amazon [EKS](https://www.paralus.io/blog/eks-quickstart), Microsoft [AKS](https://www.paralus.io/blog/paralus-quickstart-aks), Google [GKE](https://www.paralus.io/blog/paralus-quickstart-gke) to your own laptop using [Micro K8s](https://www.paralus.io/blog/paralus-quickstart-microk8s) and [Kind](https://www.paralus.io/blog/kind-quickstart).

 However, with the launch of Paralus 1-click app on DigitalOcean marketplace, it’s even easier for you to try Paralus.
 In fact, **we recommend using this 1-click offering to try Paralus** quickly.
 So how does it work?
 Read on to learn more.